2 Year MA in Comparative History at the History Department

 The 2017/2018 MA in Comparative History (two years) application is now open!
 Learn more about the program, find out information on how to apply, and submit your application by February 1, 2017, using the application form below, to be considered for scholarships and tuition awards:

-Master of arts IN Comparative History of Central, Southeastern and Eastern Europe: FROM 1500 TO PRESENT TIME (TWO YEARS)
+Master of arts IN Comparative History: FROM 1500 TO PRESENT TIME (TWO YEARS)

 As of 2008, a two-year MA degree in Comparative History was introduced at CEU as a joint initiative of the Department of Medieval Studies and the History Department.
 It consists of two tracks: Late Antique, Medieval, and Renaissance Studies and the Comparative History from 1500 till present time.
 In November 2007, this new program was registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and in July 2008 by the Hungarian Accreditation Committee.